My first experience with breathwork and why I’m hooked

 The first time I experienced conscious connected breathwork, I was already deep in my own inner healing process.
 I was exploring plant medicines, embodiment practices, and meditation—anything that helped me listen more closely to myself.
-What surprised me was how powerfully breathwork helped me feel and connect with my truest self.
+I was really surprised by how powerfully this type of breathwork helped me access and heal parts of myself in a deeply embodied way.

 This is the journal entry I wrote immediately following my first breathwork experience:

-“I could see her…my younger self.
-She felt so much shame and loneliness.
-She felt on the outside, just wanting to belong.
-I immediately felt so much love and care for her.
-I held her and told her how much I love her and that she will always belong with me.
+“I could see my younger self.
+She felt so much shame and loneliness and no belonging.
+I felt so much love and care for her.
+I told her how much I love her and that she will always belong with me.
 I hugged her tightly and let her know that I’d always be with her.
-I could sense her opening to my love, receiving my love.
+I could sense her taking in my love.
 She felt it.

 Then I saw my future self.
-She approached me with so much love in her eyes and I just fell into her arms.
+She approached me, as my current self, with so much love in her eyes and I just fell into her arms.
 I could sense her warmth and care.
 She said to me, “I love you so much.
 I am so proud of you.
 You will always belong with me.”
-She gently wiped tears from my face and held me in a tight hug.
-It felt so good.
+She wiped the tears from my face and held me in a tight hug.

 What stayed with me most about this experience was the deep, embodied sense of belonging that moved through my body.
 Yes, there was insight on a cognitive level, but what was so impactful was the felt knowing that I belong with myself.